 The second component of the TIP Resource Lab focusses on experimentation for Transformative Innovation Policy.
 The lab provides guidance and tools for creating an experimental space, defining and managing an experiment in TIP-orientated projects, programmes and policy initiatives.
 The Component 2 User Guide provides an introduction to experimentation for Transformative Innovation Policy.

-Over the past years, TIPC members and associates have engaged in a number of policy experiments.
-Below case studies shed light on their experiences.
+Over the past years, TIPC members and associates have engaged in a number of policy experiments and experimental case studies.
+Below posts shed light on their experiences.